apigee/apigee-config-maven-plugin/README.md

 *NOTE: If you are providing refresh token, you need to provide the bearer token and username as well* Apigee edge comes with several inbuilt role that provides several permission level

+### Update Developer App and Company App (from v1.4.5 onwards)

+When `apigee.config.options=update` is run on apps and companyapps and if the payload passed includes the apiProducts, the Management server created a new credentials.
+To avoid this you can pass `-Dapigee.app.ignoreAPIProducts=true`.
+Please note this is applicable only for `apigee.config.options=update`

 ## ROADMAP
 - API Monitoring
 - Spec snapshot (experimental)